 This family friendly festival features a variety of activities for all ages, so don't miss out!

 The corn maze is a highlight of the festival.
-Visitors are able to experience the adventure of finding their way through the twists and turns of the maze.
-This year’s design is a traditional maze with a scarecrow in the center.
-It's the most challenge maze the Park District has every had!
-To see an aerial view of the maze click here.
-In addition to being open during Fall Farm Fest and Halloween Weekend, the corn maze is available for private rentals during the months of September and October.
+Visitors are able to experience Home.Grown.Fun as they find their way through the twists and turns of the maze.
+This years six acre corn maze is sponsored by the Miami County Visitors Bureau.
+In addition to being open during Fall Farm Fest, the corn maze is available for private rentals during the months of September and October.

 Cost: Adults (12+) $5 Donation